omerdn1/alfred-qr/README.md

 ## Commands

-* `qr`: promts you to take a screenshot of a QR Code.
-Once the QR has been decoded, a notification will show, and the result will be saved to the clipboard
+* `qr`: prompts you to take a screenshot of a QR Code.
+Once the QR has been decoded, a notification will show, and the result will be saved to the clipboard.

 ## [Download .alfredworkflow](https://github.com/omerdn1/alfred-qr/releases/)